Micro-level dynamics in hidden action situations with limited information: Results

 Second, we can observe that an increase in access to information about the environment results in higher action levels in all scenarios.
 This effect appears to be more pronounced if the local search space is small.
 This is intuitive, as more information about the environment leads to rather precise predictions of the action space, and small local search spaces result in relatively close solutions to the optimal one.
 In rather turbulent environments, this finding is less pronounced (but still significant).
 Since turbulence in the environment decreases the precision of the predicted action space's upper boundary, the Sisyphus effect becomes more severe in these cases, which results in lower action levels \textit{on average}.

-Third, it is in line with the Sisyphus effect that large local search spaces are particularly beneficial for the final performance if the principal puts a strong focus on \textit{exploitation} (\(\delta=.25\)).
-However, it is counter-intuitive that large local search spaces are even more beneficial if the principal puts a strong emphasis on \textit{exploration} instead of exploitation (\(\delta=.75\)).
-Two competing effects drive this last observation: First, there are performance drops caused by the Sisyphus effect, and second, moderately well-performing solutions can be perpetuated for a longer period of time, since higher larger local search spaces translate into larger stability margins (Sec. \ref{sec:macroscopic-effect}), which is why the organization is better off \textit{on average}.
+Third, it is in line with the Sisyphus effect that large local search spaces are particularly beneficial for the final performance if the principal puts a strong focus on \textit{a local search} (\(\delta=.25\)).
+However, it is counter-intuitive that large local search spaces are even more beneficial if the principal puts a strong emphasis on \textit{a global search} instead of a local search (\(\delta=.75\)).
+Two competing effects drive this last observation: First, there are performance drops caused by the Sisyphus effect, and second, moderately well-performing solutions can be perpetuated for a longer period of time, since larger local search spaces translate into larger stability margins (Sec. \ref{sec:macroscopic-effect}), which is why the organization is better off \textit{on average}.
 In relatively turbulent environments, the former effect overrules the latter one, while the opposite holds for relatively stable environments.\footnote{In this context, the principal's search tendency appears to have a slightly moderating effect.
 We already know that the search tendency drives the speed at which the solution converges to the upper boundary of the action space (after period \(t+h+2\) in Fig. \ref{fig:macroeffect}).
 Suppose the probability of a local search is low (high).
 In that case, the convergence of the found solution to the upper boundary of the action space is decelerated (accelerated), making it less (more) likely for the Sisyphus effect to come into force.}